bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

   }
 ```

 An important note on the gas limit value.
 When you were initializing the contract with Polkadot JS App, maximum gas limit of 1 000 000 was enough.
 Here we pass six more zeros.
 This is because under the hood Polkadot JS App multiplies the value of gas limit by 10^6.
-Polkadot JS App uses JS `BigNumber` type instead of regular `number`.
-This is however a topic for another story.

 Now we can create a controller to expose the function.
 In the `src` directory create a file `balances.controller.ts`.
 Set the controller route, inject `ContractService` and create a function `totalSupply` decorated with `@Get` which calls the `contractService.totalSupply()` function.